 The maximum length of an abstract is 2,800 characters (without spaces).
 Modifications of submitted abstracts are possible until 31 July 2020 and should be send to the congress agency KUKM (firstname.lastname@example.org).

-The applicants may select their preferred method of presentation (oral, poster or science slam).
 The reviewer committee will determine the final presentation format(s) upon acceptance of the abstract.

 The use of special text formatting in the abstract should be minimized.
 It cannot be guaranteed that special formatting will correctly appear in all output media (see “Publications”).

 Abstract submission will close on April 12, 2021, and all submitters will be notified of the outcome of the review in mid-June.